Toxicological mechanisms and effects

 RIVM National Institute for Public Health and the Environment is involved in this European interdisciplinary collaboration, which unites 37 partners, academic researchers, regulators, safety authorities, and safety scientists from key industry sectors.

-Project member: Roel Vermeulen
+IRAS Project Member: Roel Vermeulen

 Funded by: European Union’s Horizon 2020 research and innovation programme under grant agreement No 964537.